kaushik-ahir04/Project/README.md

 # New Project
-this project created by Kaushik Ladumor.
+This project created by Kaushik Ladumor.
+# Email
+kaushik.ladumor04@gmail.com